 Where: The Institute for American Indian Studies in Washington, CT.

-Pricing: $279 for IAIS Members; $310 for Non-Members.Camp pricing includes a Non-Refundable Deposit of $100.
-Those who submit all registration and medical forms, as well as their deposit, by June 1 qualify for an Early Registration discount!
+Pricing: $279 for IAIS Members; $310 for Non-Members.Camp pricing includes a Refundable Deposit of $100.
+NOTE: Deposit is not required for registration.

 Camp Sessions and Dates: